dennis-perrone/ansible-role-ocp4-bastion/README.md

 Role Name
 =========

-A brief description of the role goes here.
+A role to set up a bastion host used in the installation of OpenShift Container Platform (OCP) 4.

 Requirements
 ------------